21 Top Attractions & Places to Visit in Utah

 Utah is one of the nation's great outdoor states, with fabulous ski resorts, incredible national and state parks, and natural wonders like you won't find anywhere else in the world.
-A road trip through Utah is one the best ways to see the sights, and scenic drives are everywhere throughout the state.
+It's also home to lively cities and interesting towns to explore.

-For cultural highlights or nearby skiing, head to Salt Lake City.
-If you're looking for outdoor adventures, from hiking, mountain biking, and camping to ATV motorcycle riding and off-road pursuits, be sure to check out Moab and St. George.
+The state's big national parks, the "Mighty Five" are always a good place to start.
+A road trip through Utah is one of the best ways to see the sights, and scenic drives are everywhere throughout the state.
+For cultural highlights or skiing, head to Salt Lake City.
+If you're looking for adventures, from hiking, mountain biking, and camping to ATV motorcycle riding and off-road pursuits, be sure to spend some time around the cities of Moab and St. George.
 You'll even find lakes in Utah where you can bask on a beach or enjoy a boat ride.

 Keep in mind, Utah's elevation varies considerably, and while it's hot and sunny in some areas, it may be snowing in others.
 Some parks have only limited accessibility in winter, and some towns almost shut down during this season, but most of the best places to visit are open year-round.
 For more ideas, see our guide to the top attractions in Utah.